HenriquesLab/Code-of-Conduct/README.md

 ## Core hours

 - **Attendance**: Lab members should attend the laboratory during core hours (10am-4pm), unless otherwise agreed with the lab director.
 The laboratory promotes flexibility when arriving and leaving the laboratory outside of these hours.
 - **Working from home**: Working from home is welcomed for tasks that require concentration and/or are not easily done in the lab.
 Core hours still apply, and you must be reachable remotely.
 Ensure that your experimental work and participation in lab events are unaffected.
-Lab members should inform the lab director in advance if they plan to work from home.
+Lab members should inform the lab director in advance if they plan to work from home, update the lab calendar, "away" form (contact the lab director for access) and be available for online meetings.
 - **Abuse**: Working from home should not be used as an excuse to avoid work or to avoid attending lab meetings.
 Lab members should not work from home for extended periods without a valid reason.
 The expectation is that working from home is transient and not a permanent arrangement.

+## Vacation and Time Off

+- **Vacation**: Lab members should take their vacation days in accordance with their contract or fellowship.
+They should inform the lab director in advance and make arrangements to ensure the continuity of their work.
+According to Portuguese labor law, lab members are entitled to 22 days of paid vacation per year, excluding public holidays.
+At least 10 working days must be taken consecutively.
-- **Absence**: When working from home or on vacation, lab members should update the lab calendar accordingly.
+- **Sick Leave**: In case of illness, lab members should inform the lab director as soon as possible and provide a medical certificate if required.
+They should also update the lab calendar to reflect their absence.
-- **Vacations**: Lab members should follow the guidelines in their contract/fellowship and avoid taking time off during crucial deadlines, especially if their colleagues depend on them.
+- **Personal Leave**: For personal matters requiring time off, lab members should discuss their needs with the lab director in advance.
+This includes family emergencies, medical appointments, or other personal obligations.
-- **Flexibility**: In case of personal or professional obligations, members should inform the lab director in advance and make arrangements to ensure the continuity of their work.
+- **Parental Leave**: Lab members are entitled to parental leave as per Portuguese labor law.
+They should inform the lab director well in advance to make necessary arrangements for their absence.
+- **Recording Leave**: All types of leave should be recorded in the lab calendar and internal "away" form (contact the lab director for access) to ensure transparency and proper planning.
+Lab members should update the calendar promptly and keep it accurate.

 ## Participation in lab activities